readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 * Unlike some data warehouses that need **lots** of de-normalized data, our parquet files only need the data required to make whatever aggregations we need.
   This keeps them small and fast.
-  Joining the aggregated data back to Postgres for additional data is fast and easy.
+  "Joining" the aggregated data back to Postgres for additional data is fast and easy.
 * It's possible to overload your production database with analytical queries, but you can't easily overload cloud storage from reading files.
 * It's even possible with the `COPY` command to run aggregations against parquet files